-RWTH Aachen University is one of the largest and most renowned universities of technology in Germany which offers top level study and research opportunities.
-Numerous partnerships between RWTH Aachen University and international universities as well as industrial companies offer excellent...
+RWTH Aachen University is one of the largest and most renowned universities of technology in Germany which offers top-level study and research opportunities.
+Numerous partnerships between RWTH Aachen University and international universities as well as industrial companies offer excellent professional...

 Want to know more about Automotive & Mobility Studies Summer School?
 Fill out the following form and we'll pass your details on to a representative from the school, who will respond to your enquiry.